Metaswitch/clearwater-readthedocs/docs/Clearwater_Stateful_Statistics.md

-Despite being designed as an inherently stateless system, Clearwater is able to provide a number of deployment wide stateful statistics.
-This is done through utilisation of our distributed timer store, Chronos.
-As components use timers to maintain stateful functionality without actually remaining independently aware of state, we can use those same timers to convey statistics.
-Currently, only Sprout and Ralf expose any stateful statistics.
+Clearwater is designed to be as stateless as possible, simplifying redundancy, and making it ideal for virtualised and cloud-based deployment.
+However, through use of our distributed timer store, Chronos, Clearwater is able to maintain a number of stateful statistics.
+As components use timers to maintain stateful functionality without actually remaining independently aware of state, we can form statistics based on these, rather than needing each main process to maintain and report state.
+Currently Sprout and Ralf nodes expose stateful statistics.

 ## Configuration

-These statistics behave in the same manner as our standard SNMP statistics.
+These statistics are accessible in the same manner as our standard SNMP statistics.
 Detail on how to configure nodes and access the statistics can be found [here](https://clearwater.readthedocs.org/en/stable/Clearwater_SNMP_Statistics/index.html).

 ## Usage